-On this episode of The Modern Practice Podcast, Rectangle Health’s Executive Vice President of Marketing, Michelle Dowling, joins host Gary Tiratsuyan to discuss the importance of empathy and compassion in the workplace.
+On this episode of The Modern Practice Podcast, Rectangle Health’s Executive Vice President of Marketing, Michelle Dowling, joins host Gary Tiratsuyan to discuss the importance of empathy and compassion as a core value in the workplace.

 Michelle leans on over 10 years of leadership experience to share the difference between these two key traits of a successful work environment and the strategies that healthcare practices can immediately deploy to develop strong employee retention and satisfaction.